GanzhongTian/R.CenGMR/Readme.md

 ## Installation

-You can install singR from github with:
+You can install R.CenGMR from github with:

 ``` r
 library(devtools)